Edge Browser Extension

 3.4 Username and Password Autofill on a Website or Application

-To autofill credentials on a website/application, the credentials must already be stored in PMP.
-When you attempt to login to a website, click the PMP extension icon that appears beside the credentials field and choose an account.
+To autofill credentials on a website/application, the credentials must already be stored in PAM360.
+When you attempt to login to a website, click the PAM360 extension icon that appears beside the credentials field and choose an account.
 The corresponding username and password will be auto-filled after which you can manually hit enter and login to the website.

-PMP Browser extensions are designed to securely retrieve the stored credentials from the PMP vault and auto-fill the form in target webpages/websites.
+PAM360 Browser extensions are designed to securely retrieve the stored credentials from the PAM360 vault and auto-fill the form in target webpages/websites.
 This feature allows users to automatically log into websites and web applications without entering the credentials manually.

 Please note that this feature is primarily for convenience and is not a fool-proof system as the credentials are submitted in the client-side browser.
 Therefore, make sure if you have enforced the necessary security measures in the client-side browser and the user systems.